Skip to Content

 Blocks

-The most common of construction toys, blocks are a staple in every classroom and should be found in every home.
+The most common of construction toys, blocks are a staple in every classroom and should be available in every home.

-Children go through predictable stages of constructing and they need repeated exposure in order to reap all the wonderful benefits of block play.
+Children go through predictable stages of construction and require repeated exposure in order to reap all the wonderful benefits of block play.

 Lego

-Lego is another favourite among small children and is one of the traditional educational toys that are still popular.
+Lego is another favourite among young children and remains a traditional educational toy that is still popular.

 Children build their own creations and develop their creativity as they join these little bricks together.